-Purchases can be made by cheque or bank transfer.
+Purchases can be made by cheque, bank transfer or PayPal.
 Please complete the following order form and details of how to make payment will be sent to you by email.

 The email confirmation will also contain a unique reference number that should be included on the back of your cheque or used in the reference for the bank transfer.

 Once your payment has been received, a copy of the book, in your chosen format, will be sent to you.